 7. Set up fraud and credit card monitoring

 State law or industry regulators will likely require you to set up fraud, credit card, and identity theft monitoring for your customers.
 Your data breach response plan should include which company you'll use, how to set it up, and how to offer it to your customers.
 Your cyber insurance should help cover these costs.

 8. Repair your reputation

 A data breach or cybersecurity incident can do long-term damage to your reputation.
-In fact, over 21% of people say they would never give their personal information to a company that's experienced a data breach, according to a survey from Security.org.
+In fact, nearly one-third of consumers said they would stop using a business if their accounts have been compromised.

 A cyber incident could cost you customers and cash for a long time after it's resolved.
 To help minimize the fallout, you might consider hiring a public relations firm or crisis manager to help you weather any bad publicity and restore your good name.